gipplab/cl-osa/readme.md

     mvn install

 inside the *citeplag-dev-backend/pds-backend-core* directory.
-Due to a problem with Maven repositories, you might encounter the problem that the Atilika Kuromoji dependency could not be resolved.
-In this case, download it from [Atilika's GitHub repository](https://github.com/atilika/kuromoji/downloads) and import it into the Maven project manually:

-    mvn install:install-file -Dfile=~/kuromoji-0.7.7/lib/kuromoji-0.7.7.jar -DgroupId=org.atilika.kuromoji \
-        -DartifactId=kuromoji -Dversion=0.7.7 -Dpackaging=jar

-If you do not need Japanese language support, you can remove the dependency from the .pom file and delete the method namedEntityTokenizeJapanese inside TokenUtil.
-This does not affect the other languages.

 How to use
 ----------

-Use OntologyUtil's method "executeAlgorithmAndComputeScores".
+### API

+Instantiate OntologyBasedSimilarityAnalysis with a LanguageDetector and a TextClassifier and execute the method "executeAlgorithmAndComputeScores".
 First argument is the suspicious file path and second argument is the candidate file path.

     String suspiciousPath = "~/documents/en/35157967/0.txt";